Jan. 6 panel forms subcommittee on criminal referrals, unresolved subpoenas

-Chair Bennie Thompson (D-Miss.) said the panel formed the subcommittee about a month ago, grouping a number of the committee’s lawyers to examine how to move forward on unresolved subpoenas — a group that includes fellow lawmakers and former President Trump — investigative loose ends and any recommendations to the Department of Justice (DOJ).
+Chairman Bennie Thompson (D-Miss.) said the panel formed the subcommittee about a month ago, grouping a number of the committee’s lawyers to examine how to move forward on unresolved subpoenas — a group that includes fellow lawmakers and former President Trump — as well as investigative loose ends and any recommendations to the Department of Justice (DOJ).

 “We need to have a decision as to what we do with the members who did not recognize the subpoenas.
 It’s cleaning up every unfinished piece of work for the committee.
 And that part of it just fit better in some subcommittee.
 Let them come back and report, and we’ll make a decision,” Thompson said.